 A compact 14 miles takes mountain bikers on a tipsy-turvy route in a thickly wooded area.
 Dirt paths give way to bridges over spring-fed streams.
 The MTB Project considers Addison Oaks one of southeast Michigan’s “best kept secrets” and notes the trail drains well after heavy rains.

 This 982-acre state park juts from the Detroit River.
 Pedal on the paved bike trail that circles the island.
-An $12 recreation pass is required for vehicles, but find free parking, the Belle Isle Nature Zoo, Dossin Great Lakes Museum, the giant slide, aquarium and more.
+An $12 recreation pass is required for vehicles, but your admission includes free parking, the Belle Isle Nature Zoo, Dossin Great Lakes Museum, the giant slide, aquarium and more.
 You can even throw on a swimsuit and dip into the river.

-Traverse 24 miles of paved paths (more to come!) beside the Huron River, which winds through the scenic backcountry of Washtenaw County.
+Traverse 35 miles of paved paths beside the Huron River, which winds through the scenic backcountry of Washtenaw County.
 Find recreation and river access, including Gallup Park in Ann Arbor and the Ford Lake Overlook in Ypsilanti Township.
 Distinct signage helps riders navigate the trails.

 A quickie but a goodie and a viable link to the Metro Parkway Trail and Metro Beach, this two-mile stretch passes through the woods parallel to the spillway between Velger Boat Harbor on Lake St. Clair and Shady Side Park in Mount Clemens.